sebastianrjay/AppPinger/README.md

-This is a developer tool to ping your Heroku apps during your preferred time periods.
-It offers the following advantages over kaffeine.herokuapp.com:
+This is a script to locally ping your Heroku apps during your preferred time periods, to prevent them from sleeping.
+It can be deployed on a server or run locally.

-- Logs that tell you if each URL was successfully pinged, or if there was a server error when the GET request was made.
-- Non-continuous pinging periods. kaffeine assumes that you want to ping for 18 hours continuously during a 24-hour period.
-HerokuAppPinger allows you to ping over multiple time periods during a 24-hour window.

-The only disadvantage over kaffeine.herokuapp.com is that HerokuAppPinger is slower to set up.
-If you want greater control over your app and some logs, this is the way to go.

-HerokuAppPinger offers the following advantages over NewRelic:
-- Faster setup
-- NewRelic continuously pings apps for 24 hours, which triggers Heroku's automatic shutoff when the app exceeds 18 hours of activity within a 24-hour window.
-HerokuAppPinger does not.
-- Setting up pinging for multiple apps takes no more time than setup for a single app.

-The disadvantages over NewRelic are that I haven't created a GUI or added email alerting functionality (yet!) for unsuccessful pinging.

-Use and deployment directions:

-1. Create an account at [c9.io](c9.io) if you haven't already

-2. Create a new workspace.
-Name it whatever you want.
-In the field titled, "Clone from Git or Mercurial URL", paste the HTTPS clone URL listed in the sidebar at the right of this README.
-Use the default template, titled "Custom".

-3. Once the workspace has been created, run ```bundle install``` in its command line.

-4. Open run.rb and follow the directions inside to create your pingers.
-Save your changes.

-5. Enter ```ruby run.rb``` in the workspace's command line to run the script and begin pinging.

-Letting the script run, close c9.io.
-Come back whenever you want to check the logs or make changes.
+To use it, first configure run.rb as described in the commented directions.

+Then navigate to the root directory and enter ```ruby run.rb``` to begin pinging.
+It prints logs to notify you if and when each URL was successfully pinged, and prints GET response error messages without halting pinging.

+My previous README included directions for deploying the script at c9.io in order to ping the apps continually.
+Unfortunately this doesn't work, as c9.io closes every terminal session when you close the tab containing your workspace.

+I may build this into a Rails app similar to kaffeine.herokuapp.com, or write a new set of directions for a different cloud deployment option.